 - When you register your interest online, apply for enrolment, request certain services or products, or otherwise contact or do business with us.

-– Information may be collected from enrolment forms, certified documents, telephone calls, emails, letters sent by you.
+- Information may be collected from enrolment forms, certified documents, telephone calls, emails or letters sent by you.